Quick Take

 Live bait such as suckers, minnows, or leeches can also be effective.
 It’s essential to handle muskies carefully when catching and releasing them to minimize stress and injury to the fish.

-Cooking: Muskellunge is a delectable fish that is prepared in a variety of ways.
+Cooking: Muskellunge is a delectable fish that can be prepared in a variety of ways.
 The flesh of a muskie fish is white, firm, and has a subtle taste.
 Walleye and bass share a similar flavor to that of a muskie.

-Grilling, roasting, baking, and frying are the most common ways to prepare them.
-To give this fish an extra boost of flavor, add some herbs, seasonings, and marinades.
+Grilling, roasting, baking, and frying are the most common preparation methods.
+To enhance the flavor, add herbs, seasonings, or marinades.

 It’s important to note that muskellunge can accumulate high levels of mercury in their flesh, particularly in areas with industrial pollution or other environmental hazards.
 Therefore, as with any fish, it’s critical to follow safe consumption guidelines and be aware of any advisories or warnings about eating muskellunge from specific bodies of water.